 Here are some short answers to frequently asked questions about how to ride a bicycle around the world.
 You’ll find links to longer answers.
 And, my book, Falling Uphill, also answers questions in even more detail, but these are more like stories to make you feel as if you are actually the one riding a bicycle around the world.
-The answers below are the cut and dry version.
-These are also good conversations starters for schools and book clubs.
+The answers below are the cut-and-dry version.
+These are also good conversation starters for schools and book clubs.

 Where are you from?

-These FAQ’s are a summary of the young adult edition of Falling Uphill.
+These FAQs are a summary of the young adult edition of Falling Uphill.
 The print edition has fun stories to illustrate each question.
-It is easy to read, comes with photos, a teacher’s guide and classroom activities to help students turn their dreams into reality.
+It is easy to read and comes with photos, a teacher’s guide and classroom activities to help students turn their dreams into reality.